rgildiaz/ITI/projects/grafana/README.md

 ---

 Developed by [Grafana Labs](https://grafana.com/), the trio of [Grafana](https://grafana.com/grafana/), [Loki](https://grafana.com/logs/), and [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) form a complete open source monitoring system stack.
-Being highly configurable, relatively well polished, and constantly developed makes this stack a good option when considering free log aggregation, storage, and analysis tools.
-[In my opinion](#conclusion), these features make Grafana, Loki, and Promtail a better option than [Gravwell](../gravwell/README.md) in the space of free and open source log storage utilities.
+Being highly configurable, relatively well polished, and constantly developed makes this stack a competitive option when deciding between free log aggregation, storage, and analysis tools.
+[In my opinion](#conclusion), the features outlined in this document make Grafana, Loki, and Promtail a better option than [Gravwell](../gravwell/README.md) within this space of free and open source log aggregation software.

 ## Contents